 Three reasons to save and refrigerate your discard

 - Since the world turned upside down in 2020 food scarcity is a reality.
-Lately we are continuously being threatened with food shortages.
+We are continuously being threatened with food shortages.
 The price of flour is rising, as it is for all food, and carelessly throwing food out has become increasingly – what’s the word?
 Oh yeah – stupid.

 Here’s a few tips

 Here’s what I’ve been doing and it works great for me.
 Remember, my way may not be for you and that’s okay.
 It’s your kitchen run it how you like.
-As always, do what makes sense for you family.
+As always, do what makes sense for your family.

 I feed my starter daily and leave it on the counter.
 I rarely run into a hard crusty surface when I feed it but if so I scrape it off and throw it away, Just the surface and as little as possible.
 I have this glass container I keep in the refrigerator which holds my discard.

 I take my discard container out of the refrigerator and open it.
 Then I place half of my starter to one side in this container.
 I don’t put it on top because then I would only use the newest discard when baking.
 I mark the side I put the newest discard on and when baking take from the opposite side.
 Then I feed my starter as usual.

 If I plan on using the discard that day, I’ll leave the covered container on the counter so it warms up a bit.
 If not back in the refrigerator it goes.

 Easy, peasy and I have been spending less on flour since I started doing this.
 I’ve also been making a greater variety of sourdough items which has been fun and interesting.

 Start saving your discard and you’ll be happy you did.
 I have a growing discard recipe category to get you started.